CALL FOR EDITORS

 The advisory board will be made up of leading scholars interested in supporting the journal.
-The advisory board provides guidance on direction, best practices and ensure the journal's success to demonstrate its diversity, longevity, and interdisciplinary nature.
+The advisory board provides guidance on direction, best practices and ensures the journal's success to demonstrate its diversity, longevity, and interdisciplinary nature.

 Post-graduates and recent post-docs interested in the role of associate editor are invited to apply and should have editorial experience.
 We are seeking associate editors with interest in or experience of the arts, humanities and social science fields.
-Associate editors take submitted articles through peer review, including selecting reviewers, offer support on decisions based on the reviews and communicates the decisions to the editor-in-chief, participate in Editorial meetings through teleconference, article submissions may be assigned to the associate editors based on fit with their
+Associate editors take submitted articles through peer review, including selecting reviewers, offer support on decisions based on the reviews and communicates the decisions to the editor-in-chief, participate in Editorial meetings through teleconference, article submissions may be assigned to the associate editors based on fit with their areas of specialism.

 EXPRESSIONS OF INTEREST

-The community that the journal intends to serve extends to all arts, humanities and social science fields: for example, anthropology, philosophy, sociology, education, performance studies, folk studies, religious studies, geography, history, performing arts (music, theatre and dance), media and communication studies, cross-cultural studies, and visual culture.
+The community that the journal intends to serve extends to all arts, humanities, and social science fields: for example, anthropology, philosophy, sociology, education, performance studies, folk studies, religious studies, geography, history, performing arts (music, theatre and dance), media and communication studies, cross-cultural studies, and visual culture.

 If you are interested (or know of a colleague who may be interested) in any of the roles offered we will like to hear from you.